Medications - taking

 Many people take medicines every day.
 You might need to take medicine for an infection or to treat a chronic illness.

 When your doctor prescribes a medicine, find out about it.
-Here are some questions you can ask:
+Ask questions, such as:

 Ask your doctor, pharmacist, or nurse about the right way to take your medicine.
-Here are some specific questions to ask:
+Ask questions, such as:

 Ask about how you will feel.